rodriguezh21/flex-panels/README.md

 ## Description

-Project 5/30.
+_Project 5/30_.
 In this project, we go over flex boxes and panels to create a nice and neat opening and closing effect as well as font-size and flex-grow when each panel is clicked.
 Fun and easy project learning the basics of vanilla JavaScript, a creative course imparted by [Wes Bos](https://github.com/wesbos).

 ***